Tutopiya Logo

 Last updated on

-Who this is for: Cambridge IGCSE Biology (0610) students using Transport in plants topical past paper questions who want those sets to expose whether the gap is water uptake, transpiration pull, xylem/phloem compare or translocation mechanism — not just more practice volume.
+Who this is for: Cambridge IGCSE Biology (0610) students using Transport in Plants topical past paper questions who blur xylem, phloem, transpiration and translocation in the same answer.

-Why this is safe: this page owns the topical-question strategy angle for Transport in plants, while Tutopiya’s Transport in plants topical past paper questions page owns the actual question resource.
+Why this is safe: this page owns the strategic topical-practice angle for the Transport in Plants unit, while Tutopiya’s Transport in Plants topical past paper questions page owns the actual question bank.

 Key takeaways